daronphang/programming-resources/golang/golang.md

 ## Naming conventions

+### File names

+Filenames should be lowercase with underscores.

+### Variables

+Names in Go should:

+- Use MixedCase (capitalize first letter if public)
+- No underscores
+- Acronyms should be all capitals e.g. ServeHTTP
+- Be kept short as long names obscure what the code does e.g. i to index

 ### Packages

 Package names are short and clear, lowercase, with no underscores or camelCases.
 A package name and its contents are coupled.